 In my partner’s case, perhaps staying active while pregnant has helped; she was shopping for 3 hours when her water broke for goodness sake.

 As for me, I guess I never really reached the point of no return.

 To summarize, you can’t lose the hanging belly due to excessive weight loss or pregnancy.
-Certain sites beg to differ by advocating and promoting diet and exercise to lose excess abdominal skin.
+Certain sites are misinformed by advocating and promoting diet and exercise to lose excess abdominal skin.

-The best way to lose belly apron is prevention.
+The best way to lose a belly apron is through prevention.
 Be active while pregnant, not too excessive, though.
 Don’t overeat and eat clean: no junk food.